J'Accuse 1994

 The outpouring of love by the Israeli people gives Esther tremendous encouragement.

 "The press and media have given the case so much attention.
 While I was walking down the street, two policemen called out to me: Mrs. Pollard.
 What's with Yonatan?
 Tell him we want him home.'
 The man at the newspaper stand said: We're ashamed that our government hasn't brought him here.'
 The daughter of the woman I'm staying with in Jerusalem - a total stranger - lights Shabbos candles for him.
 I was sitting in a park saying birkat hamazon after eating a sandwich, and a young woman touched my arm, and mouthed b'hatzlacha.
-I was so touched, when I finished bentching I ran after her to thank her.
+I was so touched, when I finished bentching I ran after her to thank her."You can't imagine what this does for Jonathan, how it raises his morale.
+Strangers went out of their way to help me in so many ways.
+I hope and pray the government understands that

 the entire nation, cutting across religious, political and age lines, cares about Jonathan and wants to bring him home

-"We know that the prayers of the people - of the taxi driver, the grocer, the policeman, of the average, ordinary, everyday little citizen - are going to pierce the heavens and bring Jonathan home."
+."We know that the prayers of the people - of the taxi driver, the grocer, the policeman, of the average, ordinary, everyday little citizen - are going to pierce the heavens and bring Jonathan home."

 What is the ideal happily-ever-after scenario that Esther envisions?
 "That's easy," she says, without hesitation.
 "A very quiet, private life in Jerusalem, with my husband doing all the speaking for the family.
 All I've ever wanted to be is a suburban housewife with a lot of kids.
 Nothing's changed."